About BrainTx (formerly CDT-DB)

 1-3.
 Copyright

-Copyright (C) 2005-2019 BrainTx by BrainTx platform committee is licensed under CC BY-SA 4.0.
+Copyright (C) 2005-2019 BrainTx by BrainTx platform committee is licensed under

 1-4.
 How to create URL links to the BrainTx